Phone Number(▒▒▒) ▒▒▒- ▒▒ 88

 Domestically well-traveled, know the Pacific NW, west coast major cities, northeast from DC to Maine.

-JULY 9: I've had uniformly good experiences with airbnb hosts, except one.
+JULY 9 2012: I've had uniformly good experiences with airbnb hosts, except one.
 That one (in San Diego in June 2013), to the host's credit, was a perfect situation: I was able to do light cooking for guests and in all other respects it was a pleasant week.
 I wrote a long, positive review.
 The day following that the host wrote me, in essence "you trashed the place," and asked for money outside airbnb, threatening a bad review.
 Concerned, I wrote back, asking for details.
 For a week I heard nothing, which greatly alarmed me.
 I then amended my with the current developments.
 There ensued an exchange in which the host again threatened a negative review of me unless I revised or deleted my review.
 I paid the money he had requested; it seemed best to accept his word about having to hire a cleaner; and there was no way to verify his claims of "trashing," although I do not believe I did so.
 As of 7/9 airbnb has helped me to delete my mistaken comments about him, and he has been notified about that deletion; but his negative review of me remains.
 I did have guests, and the host met virtually all of them.
 I saw the host every day of my stay, and he never asked not to bring friends or made any comment about them; we caused no disturbance that I'm aware of.
 He did ask me once to use the vent fan and open the windows when I was cooking, a sensible suggestion with which I complied immediately.
 I'm deliberately not naming that, but if his long review is still posted, you will have no difficulty finding it.
 My lessons for guests from this experience: (1) make sure the host's wishes about guests are known to you and that you respect them; (2) make sure you know exactly what is expected of you in cleaning at the end of a stay; (3) at the end of your stay, when practical, allow sufficient time for the host to examine the premises in a walk-through and correct any problems then discovered; (4) conduct all business through airbnb mail, not outside.
-My lessons for hosts: Make your concerns known when they happen.
+My suggestions for hosts: Make your concerns known when they happen.